 --region option, see General

 Availability Zones are collections of data centers that run on physically distinct, independent infrastructure.
 Availability Zones are engineered to be highly reliable.
 Common points of failure such as generators and cooling equipment are not shared between Availability Zones.
 Availability Zones are also physically separate, so that even an extreme disaster such as a fire, tornado, or flood will affect only the single Availability Zone where it occurred.

-one Availability Zone at a time.
-You might not see all Availability Zones at the time you
+instances in only one Availability Zone at a time.
+You might not see all Availability Zones at

-create your instance.
-If you don't see the list of Availability Zones at all, be sure that you
+the time you create your instance.
+If you don't see the list of Availability Zones at all, be

 Availability Zones and your Lightsail application

 By launching your instances in separate Availability Zones, you can protect your applications from a failure in a single location.

 To create an instance that is available in multiple Availability Zones, first create a snapshot of your instance.
 Next, choose another Availability Zone when you create a new instance from the snapshot you created.

 For more information, see AWS Regions and Availability Zones in the Amazon EC2 User Guide.